amariaribeiro/Sentiment-Vis-Master-Thesis/README.md

-# Sentiment-Vis-Master-Thesis
+# Master Thesis
-Sentiment visualizations to conduct a study about trust and sentiment visualization for my master thesis project
+Two visualizations in order to study trust in sentiment visualization